+Sexual Abuse

-Sexual Abuse: Sexually harmful behaviour from children is not always contrived or with the intent to harm others.
+Sexually harmful behaviour from children is not always contrived or with the intent to harm others.
 It exists on a wide continuum, from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 There may be many reasons why a child engages in sexually harmful behaviour and it may be just as distressing to the child who instigates it as well as the child it is intended towards.
 Sexually harmful behaviour may range from inappropriate sexual language, inappropriate role play, to sexually touching another or sexual assault/abuse.
 It can also include indecent exposure, indecent touching /serious sexual assaults or forcing others to watch pornography or take part in sexting.

+Teenage Relationship Abuse

-Teenage Relationship Abuse: Teenage relationship abuse is defined as a pattern of actual or threatened acts of physical, sexual, and/or emotional abuse, perpetrated by an adolescent (between the ages of 13 and 18) against a current or former partner.
+Teenage relationship abuse is defined as a pattern of actual or threatened acts of physical, sexual, and/or emotional abuse, perpetrated by an adolescent (between the ages of 13 and 18) against a current or former partner.
 Abuse may include insults, coercion, social sabotage, sexual harassment, threats and/or acts of physical or sexual abuse.
 The abusive teen uses this pattern of violent and coercive behaviour, in a heterosexual or same gender relationship, in order to gain power and maintain control over the partner.

+Sexual Exploitation

-Sexual Exploitation: This can include encouraging other children to engage in inappropriate sexual behaviour or grooming and recruiting members of the peer group into being sexually exploited by other children or adults.
+This can include encouraging other children to engage in inappropriate sexual behaviour or grooming and recruiting members of the peer group into being sexually exploited by other children or adults.
 It can also include photographing or videoing other children performing indecent acts.

-Child sexual violence and sexual harassment Please consider in conjunction with Part 5 of KCSIE September 2022.
+Child sexual violence and sexual harassment

-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Please consider in conjunction with Part 5 of KCSIE September 2023 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 We should assume it is happening in our school.

 Sexual harassment refers to 'unwanted conduct of a sexual nature' that can occur online as well as off line.
 They are never acceptable.
 Children's sexual behaviour exists on a continuum, from normal and developmentally expected to inappropriate, problematic, abuse and violent.
 When considering harmful sexual behaviours, it is very important to consider the age and stage of development of the individual child.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 It is important that all victims are taken seriously and offered appropriate support.
-Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2022.
+Examples of what would constitute sexual violence and sexual harassment can be found in Part 5 of KCSIE 2023.

 Any form of sexual violence and harassment should not be passed off as 'banter' or 'part of growing up' or a bit of fun' and must always be taken seriously.
+Evidence shows that girls, children with special educational needs and disabilities (SEND) and LGBTQ+ children are at greater risk.

 All incidents of sexual harassment of a child as well as sexual abuse must be recorded.
-Ofsted/ISI would expect to see that the school are recording all incidents and analysing these carefully.
+DSL teams should be analysing these carefully reports regularly.